m5stack/m5-docs/docs/en/faq.md

     The ESP32 has 34 GPIO pins, of which GPIO 34-39 is only used as an input and cannot be used as an output.
 Others can be used as both an input and an output pin.

+- **Q7: Why does the Stick with MPU9250 burn the factory firmware and press button A, the result shows "No", which means "No 9250"?**

+    Restart this Stick and then it can display correctly.
+Because the code to read the MPU9250 is placed in the setup() function which only was executed once when booting.
+So reboot and let the Stick detect MPU9250 again.

 ## Unit

 - **Q1: What is the difference between the various cameras of M5Stack?**